CeeThinwa/BTS-Continuous-Learning/book/_build/html/_sources/initial_setup.md

 installer* because my machine is 64-bit.
-I installed it with default installation instructions, and I was able to create a virtual environment `venv` in my project that ran on Python 3.7 with the following code:
+I installed it with default installation instructions, and I was able to create a virtual environment `venv` in my project that ran on Python 3.7 as follows:

+I changed to the main directory, `BTS-Continuous-Learning` then ran

 ```
-# cd to \directory then run
 virtualenv -p python3.7 venv
 ```